The comprehensive guide to growing your dental assistant salary

 1. Consider your job location

 Beyond what state you live in, whether you live in a small or large town can make a difference in your hourly wage.
-According to both surveys, dental assistants working in a metropolitan area earn the most.
-Of course, the cost of living may be higher there, so it’s worth taking a close look at other factors beyond salary to see if moving is worth it.
+According to DANB’s survey, dental assistants working in a large urban area (population of 50,000 or more) earn the most.
+CDAs in these areas earn $28.00 per hour, while non-CDAs earn $22.90.
+In rural areas (population less than 2,500), CDAs make $25.50 per hour and non-CDAs earn $22.00.
+Of course, the cost of living may be higher in more urban areas, so if you’re considering a move, it’s worth taking a closer look to determine what’s best for you.

-Additionally, the survey shows that CDA certificants also reported receiving more workplace benefits, such as paid vacation time and holidays, compared with those who are not certified.
-For more about the career benefits of earning DANB certification, see why DANB certification matters.
+Additionally, the survey shows that CDAs also reported receiving more workplace benefits — such as paid time off, paid holidays, retirement savings plans, free and reduced-fee dental care, and health insurance — compared with those who are not certified.

 3. Take on more responsibilities